-(1) The snagging season for paddlefish and rough fish is open on the South Dakota-Nebraska boundary waters below Gavin's Point Dam and on the Big Sioux River from the I-29 bridge to the confluence of the Big Sioux River and the Missouri River from October-1 first through October-31 thirty-first.
+(1) The snagging season for paddlefish and rough fish is open on the South Dakota-Nebraska boundary waters below Gavin's Point Dam and on the Big Sioux River from the I-29 bridge to the confluence of the Big Sioux River and the Missouri River from October 1 through October 31.
 The snagging hours on the South Dakota-Nebraska Boundary waters and areas of the Big Sioux River open to paddlefish snagging are from 7:00 a.m. to 7:00 p.m. central time daily.
 Only a legal angler with a valid paddlefish permit and associated unlocked tag may snag paddlefish and rough fish during this season.

-For the South Dakota-Nebraska boundary waters the annual quota of 3,200 three thousand two hundred fish is allocated by a permit and tag issued by each state according to the following schedule: Nebraska -1,600 one thousand six hundred permits; South Dakota -1,550 one thousand five hundred and fifty resident and 50 nonresident permits.
+For the South Dakota-Nebraska boundary waters the annual quota of 3,200 fish is allocated by a permit and tag issued by each state according to the following schedule: Nebraska - 1,600 permits; South Dakota - 1,550 resident and 50 nonresident permits.
 Permits and associated tags are available by lottery drawing after application.
 Any resident or nonresident permit remaining after the first lottery drawing is available on a first-come, first-served basis to any person not already holding a paddlefish permit, who applies.
-After September 1 first, a person may apply for a second permit.
+After September 1, a person may apply for a second permit.
 A person may obtain a maximum of two permits a year.

-(2) Paddlefish may be taken from sunrise to sunset from June-1 first through June-30 thirtieth from the Missouri River below Gavin's Point Dam with a bow and arrow.
+(2) Paddlefish may be taken from sunrise to sunset from June 1 through June 30 from the Missouri River below Gavin's Point Dam with a bow and arrow.
 In addition to a bow and arrow, a crossbow may be used to take paddlefish downstream from the Highway 81 bridge.

-Except as provided in this rule, an archery paddlefish angler-18 eighteen years of age and older shall obtain and have possession of a valid South Dakota fishing license and a valid, nontransferable paddlefish permit and associated tag available from the licensing section of the department before participating in archery fishing for paddlefish.
+Except as provided in this rule, an archery paddlefish angler 18 years of age and older shall obtain and have possession of a valid South Dakota fishing license and a valid, nontransferable paddlefish permit and associated tag available from the licensing section of the department before participating in archery fishing for paddlefish.
 A Nebraska resident possessing a South Dakota nonresident archery paddlefish permit is exempt from the South Dakota fishing license requirement if the Nebraska resident angler possesses a valid Nebraska fishing license or is legally exempt from compliance with Nebraska license or permit requirements.
-Any paddlefish angler under-18 eighteen years of age shall have a valid paddlefish permit and associated tag in possession while archery fishing paddlefish.
+Any paddlefish angler under 18 years of age shall have a valid paddlefish permit and associated tag in possession while archery fishing paddlefish.